Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 (h) Right to representation

 Students must always be informed of their right to have representation.
+All students under the age of 18 years shall have representation.

 4.2 Disciplinary action may include:

-Requiring a student to remedy a situation;
+(a) Requiring a student to remedy a situation;

-Excluding a student from some Northland Polytechnic facilities;
+(b) Excluding a student from some Northland Polytechnic facilities;

-Excluding a student from some Northland Polytechnic activities;
+(c) Excluding a student from some Northland Polytechnic activities;

 4.3 Grounds for disciplinary action will exist if a student fails to comply with the Northland Polytechnic Student Regulations or other Northland Polytechnic regulations and policies.

-4.5 The Business Director shall ensure that the matter is investigated; inform the Student Advisor and either issue a warning to the student, or when it is considered disciplinary action is warranted, refer the matter to the Chief Executive, or take no further action.
+4.5 The Director Outcomes shall ensure that the matter is investigated; inform the Student Advisor and either issue a warning to the student, or when it is considered disciplinary action is warranted, refer the matter to the Chief Executive, or take no further action.

 5.2 When the investigation involves a student aged under 18 the student must be asked if they wish their parent(s)/caregivers to be informed and present at any meetings with Northland Polytechnic staff regarding the investigation.
 The institution shall ensure that adult support is available throughout the process.